 If your Account Executive is doing this job, you’ll find two scenarios, and none is good:

-• The AE prospects but doesn’t have volume or continuity.
+- The AE prospects but doesn’t have volume or continuity.

-• The AE doesn’t prospect, has not volume and doesn’t know about the rest of the market opportunities neither.
+- The AE doesn’t prospect, has not volume and doesn’t know about the rest of the market opportunities neither.

 The reality is that it isn’t operational for an Account to do the entire cycle – and even less when it has a margin to make the process efficient – for the following reasons:

-Sometimes, it’s not about hiring someone else, but about making changes to the team and choosing, for example, as in the case I was explaining, to start with 1 SDR and 3 commercials.
+Sometimes, it’s not about hiring someone else, but about making changes to the team and choosing.
+For example, as in the case I was explaining, it would have been a good option to start with 1 SDR and 3 commercials.

-With their knowledge and experience, the Sales Playblook will be adapted by a professional of it, who is the same SDR, an ambitious profile who will want to demonstrate how good he or she is, in order to become the next Account.
+With their knowledge and experience, the Sales Playblook will be adapted by a professional of it, who is the SDR themselves, an ambitious profile who will want to demonstrate how good he or she is, in order to become the next Account.

 When this work is carried out by the same Account Executive that sells, some information will get lost and the follow-up won’t be adequate.
 This makes sense, since the AEs objectives are based on sales and not on meetings, so they will approach what seems more convertible, without taking care of colder or more difficult opportunities.